luxfi/game/CONTRIBUTING.md

 - [Translations and additional languages](#translations-and-additional-languages)
 - [Documentation updates and corrections](#documentation-updates-and-corrections)

-If you would like to contribute in another way, please reach out to us via email: [ethernaut@zeppelin.solutions](mailto:ethernaut@zeppelin.solutions)
+If you would like to contribute in another way, please reach out to us via email: [lux@zeppelin.solutions](mailto:lux@zeppelin.solutions)

 ### Level development

 *A level is composed of the following elements:*

 - A `<Level>Factory.sol` contract, where `<Level>` is replaced by the name of the level, that needs to extend [`Level.sol`](./contracts/contracts/levels/base/Level.sol).
-This factory contract will be deployed only once and registered on Ethernaut.sol by Ethernaut's owner.
+This factory contract will be deployed only once and registered on Lux.sol by Lux's owner.
 Players never interact with the factory directly.
 The factory is in charge of creating level instances for players to use (1 instance per player) and to check these instances to verify if the player has passed the level.
 Factories should not have state that can be changed by the player.
 - A `level instance` contract named `<Level>.sol`, where `<Level>` is replaced by the name of the level, that is emitted by the factory for each player that requests it.
-Instances need to be completely decouppled from Ethernaut's architecture.
+Instances need to be completely decouppled from Lux's architecture.
 Factories will emit them and verify them.
-That is, level instances don't know anything about their factories or Ethernaut.
+That is, level instances don't know anything about their factories or Lux.
 An instance's state can be completely demolished by players and even destroyed since they are not really part of the architecture, just a challenge for a player to use at will.
 - A `description file` in [the descriptions directory](./client/src/gamedata/en/descriptions/levels) that the UI presents to the player and describes the level's objectives with some narrative and tips.
 - A `description completion file` also located in [the descriptions directory](./client/src/gamedata/en/descriptions/levels) that the UI presents to the player when the level is passed, further information about the player, historical insights, further explanations or just a congrats message.
 - A `tests file` in the [`test directory`](./contracts/test/levels/) that performs unit tests on the level.